Commentary: How to Give a Sermonette

 From the years that I have been speaking, I have a few points here of things I have learned.
 They are in random order.
 Long before I spoke in church I was speaking to employee meetings, business groups, and things of that sort.
 Here are just a few things that I think are useful:

 1) Humor is a useful tool in tamping down your nerves.
 If you can get the audience with you by inserting some humor, it will make things go more smoothly.
 The humor should not be forced but natural.
 It should not be offensive or off color, but appropriate for the message.
-And if you do find you’ve said something funny (and you don't always know that is going to happen), don’t talk over the audience reaction.
+And if you do find you have said something funny (and you do not always know that is going to happen), do not talk over the audience reaction.
 Just wait a beat.

 2) If you will be reading difficult to pronounce names or places—and the Bible is full of them—practice them!
 In your notes, write out the phonetic spelling and highlight it.
-Take your time; don’t go too fast.
+Take your time; do not go too fast.

 4) If you are married, let your wife look over your notes and make suggestions.
 She is absolutely doing to be your best help.
 And if you are just starting out, I would suggest you even give the sermonette to her and let her critique it.